Access to Queensland Community Care services

 The information you provide is then used by the Community Care service to determine your eligibility, and what type of service you may need in order to stay living at home.

-If you are 65 and over, or an Aboriginal or Torres Strait Islander person aged 50 or over, the Australian Government’s My Aged Care website is designed to give you more choice, control and easier access to a full range of aged care services.
+If you are 65 or over, or an Aboriginal or Torres Strait Islander person aged 50 or over, the Australian Government’s My Aged Care website is designed to give you more choice, control and easier access to a full range of aged care services.

 It provides you with information on: